 Step 1 – Deciding what to benchmark

 To identify these priorities, feedback from the risk assessment and accident data should be used.
-Consultation with safety personnel and workforce is also essential.
+Consultation with safety personnel and the workforce is also essential.

 Step 2 – Deciding the position of your organization